 A perennial hotspot, The Sandbar is a 150-yard long spit of soft sand located just underwater at the mouth of Gold Mine Creek up the North Anna River arm of the lake.
 When the water levels are normal, much of The Sandbar is under about two feet of water.
 On most summer weekends you’ll find dozens of boats with their captains and crew enjoying various water-related activities.
 One of the most popular is people watching, however water volleyball and “power-lifting” vie for second place.
 This crowd trends younger and bit wilder!

-Hotspot #10 – Lake Anna Winery
+Hotspot #10 – Century Farm Market

 Hotspot #11 – The Cove At Lake Anna